-Clostridium difficile (also called C. diff) is a type of bacteria.
-It can cause swelling and irritation of the colon (colitis).
-Colitis can cause watery diarrhea, fever, loss of appetite, nausea, dehydration, and belly pain and tenderness.
+Clostridium difficile (also called C. diff) is a type of bacteria that can cause swelling and irritation of the large intestine.
+This can cause diarrhea, fever, and belly cramps.

-C. diff infection is most common in people who are taking antibiotics or have taken them in the past few weeks.
-It is also more likely to infect older people and people who are getting chemotherapy for cancer.
-Though colitis can be mild, it can become serious, especially for people who have a weak immune system.
+Infection by C. diff is most common in people who are taking antibiotics or who took them in the past few weeks.
+It is also more likely in older people and people who are getting chemotherapy for cancer.
+Though the infection can be mild, it can become serious, especially for people who have a weak immune system.

-The large intestine normally contains many good bacteria that keep it healthy and do not cause disease.
-When you take an antibiotic to kill bacteria that do cause disease, your medicine may also kill the good bacteria.
+The large intestine normally contains many good bacteria that keep it healthy and don't cause disease.
+When you take an antibiotic to kill specific bacteria that are causing an illness, your antibiotic may also kill the good bacteria.
 This can allow C. diff bacteria to grow and release harmful toxins.

-If you are still taking an antibiotic, your doctor may have you stop taking it, because it may have led to the C. diff infection.
-Your doctor may then treat C. diff colitis with a different antibiotic.
+If you are still taking an antibiotic, your doctor may have you stop taking it because it may have led to the C. diff infection.
+Your doctor may then give you a different antibiotic that targets C. diff.

-If you have a C. diff infection, you can spread it if you don't wash your hands well enough after you use the washroom.
+If you have a C. diff infection, you can spread it if you don't wash your hands well enough with soap and water after you use the washroom.
 Anything you touch, like a door handle, bed rail, or phone, can then carry the bacteria.
 C. diff can live on objects for a very long time.

 Health care workers can pass C. diff from room to room in a hospital or a long-term care facility.
 Visitors can also spread it.